HyshaDadwal/LMS-Project-GUVI/README.md

 ## Introduction

-This is a simple Java-based project which aims to build a streamlined, user-friendly Online Learning Management System (LMS) tailored to the needs of small institutions and individual instructors.
+This is a simple Java-based project which aims to build a streamlined, user-friendly Learning Management System (LMS) tailored to the needs of small institutions and individual instructors.
 The project demonstrates how to set up a website of the same while using JDBC for the necessary database connectivity.

 ---